AlbertoSabater/Atari-DeepReinforcementLearning/README.md

 # Atari-DeepReinforcementLearning

+This repository contains the source code of my Final Degree Project in Computer Engineering, University of Zaragoza.
+For further information about this project, read the [project report](report.pdf) (spanish).

+##Introduction

-This project contains the source code of DQN 3.0, a Lua-based deep reinforcement learning architecture, necessary to reproduce the experiments described in the paper "Human-level control through deep reinforcement learning", Nature 518, 529–533 (26 February 2015) doi:10.1038/nature14236.
+This code is baes on the code of DQN 3.0, a Lua-based deep reinforcement learning architecture, necessary to reproduce the experiments described in the paper "Human-level control through deep reinforcement learning", Nature 518, 529–533 (26 February 2015) doi:10.1038/nature14236.<br />
 	https://sites.google.com/a/deepmind.com/dqn/

 This code has been modified to create a new DQN architecture with some of his layers pretrained, given another neural network.
 Optionally, this preatrained layers can be frozen to avoid his modification during the training.
 This code also allow the pretraining of a part of a layer, creating his complementary layer with random weights.
+The aim of this pretraining is to increase the training performance and the result obtained.

 Other little modifications have been implemented, like the game screen visualization, or the game frames storing.